jatinchauhann/realtime-sentiment-chat-app/README.md

 Installing dependencies
 Create a new directory for the application and run the following command to install the required dependencies for the app.

-# Create a new directory
+# Setting up the project
     mkdir realtime-chat-app

     # cd into the new directory